 You may feel nervous or stuck for something to say in the early days of texting someone.
 That’s completely normal, so don’t feel bad about it.

 One of the best ways to get through that new-person anxiety is, to be honest about how you feel.

 If you like this person and you feel a little nervous, you can express your authentic feelings by saying:

 ‘So I’m having fun talking to you.
 I like you, but sometimes I don’t really know what to say!’

 That may sound like a scary text to send, but if the other person is genuinely interested in talking to you, they’ll appreciate your honesty.
 They may even feel the same way and be happy that you said it first.

 Honest communication is key to getting to know someone really well.
-A great way to get to know someone is to find out what they don’t like not just what they like.
+A great way to practice honesty is to find out what they don’t like not just what they like.